 Allow the jars to “cook” for 30-45 minutes, covered.

 If you'd like to add an essential oil, in a small bowl, stir together 1 tsp of liquid coconut oil and 50 drops of essential oil.
 Pour the mixture into the candles and stir.
 If you're using fragrance oil, no coconut oil is needed--follow the instructions from the supplier.

-Place the wicks in the jars, holding up the tops of the wicks with clothespins (or mechanical pencils or pens, using the clip portion)--this will keep the wicks from moving in the liquid wax.
+Place one wick in each jar, holding up the tops of the wicks with clothespins or mechanical pencils or pens using the clip portion.
+This will keep the wicks from moving in the liquid wax.